ersatzphrodite/Learn-Java-OOP-in-10-Days-with-Me/README.md

 # 📌 **Final Tips**
 - Prioritize coding daily, even if it’s just for 30 minutes.
 - Use **flashcards** for key terms and concepts.
 - Ask for help or clarification if something feels confusing—don't let small issues slow you down.

-This plan should get you ready for your midterm by February 19.
-Let me know if you need any additional resources or adjustments! 🚀